nicmostert/chronicler/README.rst

         def __repr__(self):
             return f"{str(arg1)}: {str(arg2)}"

+    .. note:: MyPy issues

+    Note the `# type: ignore` inline comments.
+These are only necessary when using `mypy`, which doesn't really seem to like decorators.
+They need to be supplied when decorating an `__init__` constructor method, or when adding multiple decorators to a method.

 In the main script, the Annalist object must be called again.
 This will point to the singleton object initialized in the dependency.
 The annalist must be configured before usage.